Marc-Aradillas/Marc-Aradillas.github.io/_posts/2023-06-29-CodeUp-Week-2.md

 ## Exploring Different Types of JOINS

 In the afternoon sessions, we ventured into the fascinating world of JOINS in MySQL.
 We discussed three commonly used types of JOINS: INNER JOIN, LEFT JOIN, and RIGHT JOIN.
 Each type serves a unique purpose in combining data from multiple tables.
-The INNER JOIN allows us to select records that have matching values in both tables being joined.
+The **INNER JOIN** allows us to select records that have matching values in both tables being joined.
 The LEFT JOIN returns all records from the left table and the matching records from the right table.
-Similarly, the RIGHT JOIN returns all records from the right table and the matching records from the left table.
-We examined examples and compared the results obtained from each type of JOIN, gaining a comprehensive understanding of how they can be applied in various scenarios.
+Similarly, the **RIGHT JOIN** returns all records from the right table and the matching records from the left table.
+We examined examples and compared the results obtained from each type of **JOIN**, gaining a comprehensive understanding of how they can be applied in various scenarios.

 ## Bridging Tables with Multiple Joins